ray-project/ray/doc/source/train/train.rst

 * Use :ref:`Ray Datasets <datasets>` with Ray Train to handle and train on large amounts of data.
 * Use :ref:`Ray Tune <tune-main>` with Ray Train to leverage cutting edge hyperparameter techniques and distribute both your training and tuning.
-* You can leverage the :ref:`Ray cluster launcher <cluster-cloud>` to launch autoscaling or spot instance clusters to train your model at scale on any cloud.
+* Leverage the :ref:`Ray cluster launcher <cluster-cloud>` to launch autoscaling or spot instance clusters to train your model at scale on any cloud.

 Quick Start